rick-heig/nvme_csd/platforms/rockpro64/README.md

 mkdir rootfs
 # Populate RootFS with debootstrap tool (here Ubuntu Mantic is chosen, you chose other versions or Debian)
 sudo debootstrap --arch=arm64 mantic rootfs/ http://ports.ubuntu.com/ubuntu-ports/
-# Go in the Linux directory
+# Go in the Buildroot Linux build directory
-cd linux
+cd buildroot/output/build/linux-custom
 # Install the drivers (modules) in the RootFS
-sudo ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- INSTALL_MOD_PATH=../rootfs/ make modules_install
+sudo ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- INSTALL_MOD_PATH=../../../../rootfs/ make modules_install
 # Go back to "work" directory
 cd ..
 # Copy the scripts (to launch the CSD) from the buildroot overlay